-CEMs in existence prior to the launching of a takeover offer are usually enshrined in the target company's articles of association, and typically include voting ceilings, deviations to the "one share, one vote" principle, superqualified majority requirements, cross-shareholding arrangements, dual class shares and pyramidal structures.
+CEMs in existence prior to the launching of a takeover offer are usually enshrined in the target company's articles of association, and typically include voting ceilings, deviations to the "one share, one vote" principle, superqualified majority requirements, cross-shareholding LAW AND PRACTICE PORTUGAL Contributed by: Bernardo Abreu Mota, David Oliveira Festas and João Gonçalo Galvão, Campos Ferreira, Sá Carneiro - CS Associados arrangements, dual class shares and pyramidal structures.

 Although many of these CEMs are not strictly forbidden under Portuguese corporate law, their use is strongly discouraged from a corporate governance perspective, and listed companies are required to disclose the existence of any such arrangements and to explain their noncompliance with corporate governance rules limiting their use.
+Throughout 2020, there were no signs that defensive measures changed as a result of the pandemic.

-9.4 Directors' Duties

-Despite the limited room for defensive measures provided under Portuguese law, the management of the target company must exercise its duties without impairing the company's financial condition or hindering the offeror's goals as disclosed in the offering documents.

-9.5 Directors' Ability to "Just Say No"

-The directors of the target company should prepare a report on the offer to be disclosed to the market.
+9.4 Directors' Duties Despite the limited room for defensive measures provided under Portuguese law, the management of the target company must exercise its duties without impairing the company's financial condition or hindering the offeror's goals as disclosed in the offering documents.
+9.5 Directors' Ability to "Just Say No" The directors of the target company should prepare a report on the offer to be disclosed to the market.
 In that report, the directors may give their opinion on the merits of the offer, although their opinion is not binding upon the target unless a general meeting of shareholders is convened specifically to resolve on the rejection of the offer and unless that resolution is approved by the required majority (a situation which is by no means common).

-10. Litigation

-10.1 Frequency of Litigation

-Litigation is not usual in Portugal in connection with M&A deals.
+10. LITIGATION 10.1 Frequency of Litigation Litigation is not usual in Portugal in connection with M&A deals.
 In any event, in cases where the parties involved in a transaction are not able to settle a dispute amicably, the main tendency has been to resort to arbitration so as to avoid the lengthier decision timings of common courts, and to some extent to ensure confidentiality of the proceedings.
 However, due to rising arbitration costs, underlying transactional documents are increasingly stipulating that any related disputes should be settled by the competent common courts.
 Alternative dispute resolution methods such as mediation are not commonly used.